st3v3nmw/pkg-manage/README.md

-# snap-test-packagekit
+# pkg-manage

-Testing package management using the packagekit-control snap interface
+Testing package management using the packagekit-control snap interface.